phyter1/blackjack/NEXT_FEATURES.md

 ## **Proposed Features:**

 1. Visual Enancement: Add chip stacks and betting animations to improve user experience.
 Use the common stacking patters for various bet types - eg: center of the circle for even money bets, horizontal stacks for splits, vertical stacks for double downs, etc.
-2. Visual Enhancement: Add visual indicators for
+2. Visual Enhancement: Add visual indicators for the shoe and discard pile to enhance realism.
+Should be realistic, show where the cut card is, and the discard pile should show an accurate representation of the cards that have been played.
 3. Persistent Game State: Implement a feature to save and load game states to the database, allowing players to resume their games later.
 4. Multi-Player Support: Introduce a multi-player mode where multiple users can join the same game session and play against the dealer.
    * Chat Functionality: Add a chat feature for players to communicate during multi-player games.